Cobhams Asuquo: Music career

 He has arranged music, and performed with bands at international music events such as The Harare International Festival of Arts, the AFA Sponsored French Cultural Center Concert with Asa and Angelique Kidjo; AFA Sponsored French Cultural Center Concert in Johannesburg, South Africa; Nigeria Week in Paris and the launch of MTV's one hundredth channel (MTV Base Africa) at Abuja, Nigeria.
 In the TV and film media, he has composed and arranged film scores to be interpreted for conservatoires as well as for film and stage performances such as "A Voice for Ella" by Uche Macaulay, Sunshine (Alpha Vision), "Bent Arrows" by Isang Awah and Communication for Change's "Bayelsan Sillhouttes.”

-Cobhams performed with other renowned Nigerian artists at the World Economic Forum in Davos, Switzerland in January 2014.
-CNN Africa Voices featured Cobhams in a full-length interview in December 2011.
+Asuquo performed at the World Economic Forum in Davos, Switzerland in January 2014.
+CNN Africa Voices interviewed Asuquo in December 2011.

-Cobhams, alongside African musicians such as Dbanj, Omawumi, Femi Kuti and Somi, visited the white house to raise awareness on agriculture in Nigeria, through Bono’s global humanitarian group, ‘ONE Campaign’.
+Asuquo, alongside African musicians such as Dbanj, Omawumi, Femi Kuti and Somi, visited the White House to raise awareness on agriculture in Nigeria, through Bono’s global humanitarian group, ‘ONE Campaign’.
 He was also invited to participate in the three-day US-Africa summit.
-Cobhams was invited by the ONE campaign to produce the anthem for the "Poverty is Sexist’ campaign titled Strong Girl.
-He teamed up with various African female artists such as: Waje (Nigeria), Victoria Kimani (Kenya), Vanessa Mdee (Tanzania), Arielle T (Gabon), Gabriela (Mozambique), Yemi Alade (Nigeria), Selmor Mtukudzi (Zimbabwe), Judith Sephuma (South Africa), new talents Blessing Nwafor (South Africa) and the video star Omotola Jolade- Ekehinde (Nigeria).
+Asuquo was invited by the ONE campaign to produce the anthem for the "Poverty is Sexist’ campaign titled Strong Girl.

-Cobhams was called again to produce a remix of "StrongGirl" and this time it included Bono as one of the artistes.
-Cobhams was also invited to be part of the UN Global Goals campaign and co-produced the song "Tell Everyone".
-The song featured various African artistes such as Sautisol (Kenya), Mafikizolo (South Africa), Yemi Alade (Nigeria) and Diamond Platnumz (Tanzania).
-On September 26, Cobhams performed live on stage at the Global Citizens Festival New York Central Park with several International artistes including Pearl Jam, Beyonce, Common, Coldplay, and Ed Sheeran to promote the UN Global Goals.
-Cobhams was a producer on the Coke Studio Africa Season 3 show, which aired across various African countries.
-In 2016 Cobhams produced the Rhythm Unplugged show and Hennessy Artistry.
+Asuquo was called again to produce a remix of "StrongGirl" and this time it included Bono as one of the artistes.
+Asuquo was also invited to be part of the UN Global Goals campaign and co-produced the song "Tell Everyone".
+The song featured various African artistes such as Sauti Sol (Kenya), Mafikizolo (South Africa), Yemi Alade (Nigeria) and Diamond Platnumz (Tanzania).
+On September 26, Asuquo performed live on stage at the Global Citizens Festival New York Central Park to promote the UN Global Goals.
+Asuquo was a producer on the Coke Studio Africa Season 3 show, which aired across various African countries.
+In 2016 Asuquo produced the Rhythm Unplugged show and Hennessy Artistry.
 He also produced the first "One Africa" concert in Houston Texas.
-Cobhams met with artiste and a former member if the group Fugees – Wyclef Jean.

-On the first of January 2015, Cobhams released his first music video for "Ordinary People".
-He has also officially released 5 other singles – "Do the Right Thing" featuring Bez (2015), Christmas song "Star of Wonder" (2015), Boosit ft.
+On January 1, 2015, Asuquo released his first music video for "Ordinary People".
+He has released 5 other singles – "Do the Right Thing" featuring Bez (2015), Christmas song "Star of Wonder" (2015), Boosit ft.
 Falz (2016), "The Other Room" ft.
 Ugovinna (2016) and "Adore" ft.
 Lauretta Cookey and Fome Peters (2016).